namigabbasov/namigabbasov.github.io/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: 'My Research'
       subtitle: ''
       text: |-
-        My research focuses on conflict and peace with an interdisciplinary emphasis on climate change and sustainability.
-I utilize both conventional machine learning methods and Transformer-based AI models, to predict civil conflict and analyze peace agreements.
-My current key projects include the use of LLMs for qualitative research, a survival analysis of ceasefires and war recurrence, survival-based machine learning approach to predicting civil war recurrence, and research project using LLMs such as BERT and T5 to predict the success of peace agreements based on their text.
-In my book project, I develop custom Transformer-based language models, including fine-tuned versions of BERT and RoBERTa, to analyze homophobic political and media discourse in authoritarian regimes.
+        My research focuses on conflict and peace, with an interdisciplinary emphasis on climate change and sustainability.
+I integrate conventional machine learning techniques and Transformer-based AI models to predict civil conflict and analyze peace agreements.

+        My current projects include:
+          - Leveraging large language models (LLMs) for qualitative research.
+          - Exploring generative AI adoption in academia.
+          - Conducting survival analysis of ceasefires and war recurrence.
+          - Applying survival-based machine learning approaches to forecast civil war recurrence.
+          - Using models like BERT and T5 to predict the success of peace agreements based on their textual content.
+          - As part of my book project, I develop custom Transformer-based language models—including fine-tuned versions of BERT and RoBERTa—to analyze homophobic political and media discourse in authoritarian regimes.
+        Methodologically, I combine traditional statistical methods with classical NLP, machine learning, and advanced Transformer-based AI approaches.
 My contributions have been recognized with the Open Science Foundation Award.

-Methodologically, I aim to combine traditional statistical approaches with conventional NLP, classic machine learning, and Transformer-based AI models.
-My articles have been published in Political Research Quarterly, Foreign Policy Analysis, Problems of Post-Communism, Nations and Nationalism, Asia-Europe Journal, Caucasus Survey, and Middle East Policy.
+        My research has been published in Political Research Quarterly, Foreign Policy Analysis, Problems of Post-Communism, Nations and Nationalism, Asia-Europe Journal, Caucasus Survey, and Middle East Policy.

     design:
       columns: '1'